ethandavies8/ethandavies8/README.md

-My name is Ethan Davies and I am a computer science student at the University of Utah set to graduate in May 2024.
+My name is Ethan Davies and I am a Computer Science student at the University of Utah set to graduate in May 2024.
 I am currently looking for an internship in full stack development or front end/web development.
 I have industry experience doing front end automated testing as an intern at the University of Utah.
-I have also held a management position at KFC starting at age 16 for two years leading a team of six people.
-I have made honor roll nearly every semester and I take pride in trying to always learn new things and challenge myself.
+I have also held a management position starting at age 16 for two years leading a team of six people at a seperate position.
+I have made honor roll nearly every semester and I take pride in my hard work ethic.

+My Public Repositories:

+Educational_App: This was a school project made by me and 3 other people.
+The assignment was to create an app aimed to educate on a specific topic, our topic was logical operators in circuits.
+This application teaches how different logical operators work and then has the user practice using each operator in a circuit, eventually ending in creating an adder circuit using what they have learned.

+Pixel-Editor-Animator: This was another school project made by me and 3 other people.
+This application allows the user to create custom pixel sprites of various sizes and even create animations for those sprites.
+The sprites and animations can be saved and loaded.

+Website: This is a personal project where I wanted to challenge myself to learn HTML, CSS, and JavaScript for web development and also lay the foundation for my own website I could use to post my projects and major project updates.
+The website is currently in a rough state as I got much more busy with school than I was anticipating, but since I have gotten much better with HTML, CSS, and JavaScript through coursework and I intend to do a heavy overhaul as seen in the most recent commits to index.html compared to the previous versions.

+2048 Game: This is the game 2048 recreated as a windows application, it was a fairly popular 2012 app.

+LeetCode: This has my solutions to various leetcode problems.
+Note that this was mostly done prior to taking Algorithms and I now know how to solve problems using concepts like Dynamic Programming and Greedy Algorithms

+Mirai-Source-Code: This is forked since it came up in my Computer Security course and I was interested to read more into the code itself.

 I have experience working with HTML/CSS, JavaScript, C#, C++, Python, Java, and databases.

 My current coursework includes Databases, Algorithms, Computer Security, and Models of Computation.
 Other important classes of note previously taken are Probability and Statistics, Discrete Math, Data Structures.

 If you would like to contact me, you can reach me at ethandavies8@gmail.com.